— One of Several Identical Markers —

 Location.
 39° 57.322′ N, 82° 48.333′ W. Marker is in Reynoldsbirg, Ohio, in Franklin County.
 Marker is at the intersection of East Main Street (U.S. 40) and Davidson Drive,

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Reynoldsburg (approx. 0.2 miles away); Veterans of Foreign Wars Post 9473 Veterans Memorial (approx. 0.6 miles away); Veterans of Foreign Wars Post 9473 War Memorial (approx. 0.6 miles away); Livingston House (approx. 0.7 miles away); Reynoldsburg - Birthplace of the Tomato (approx. ¾ mile away); Forest Lawn Veterans Memorial (approx. 3 miles away); Union Veteran Legion Sherman Monument (approx. 3.2 miles away); The Underground Railroad (approx. 3.6 miles away).

 Additional keywords.
 Old National Road

 Credits.
 This page was last revised on September 8, 2016.
-This page originally submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 188 times since then and 11 times this year.
+It was originally submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 249 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.